-Ovarian Cancer Action raises awareness, funds much needed research, and gives a voice to all those affected by the disease driven by a clear vision - a world where no woman dies of ovarian cancer.
-Since 2006, Ovarian Cancer Action has funded £12.3 million of research projects: more than any other ovarian cancer charity in the UK.
-We fund research that focuses on the prevention, early detection, and treatment of ovarian cancer because improvements in each of these three areas will transform how long and how well women will live.
+Ovarian Cancer Action raises awareness, funds much needed research, and gives a voice to all those affected by the disease driven by a clear vision - a world where ovarian cancer is a survivable disease.
+Since 2006, Ovarian Cancer Action has funded over £12 million of research projects: more than any other ovarian cancer charity in the UK.
+We fund research that focuses on the early detection and treatment of ovarian cancer because improvements in these areas will transform how long and how well women will live.

 This year, we are excited to launch our new 5 year research strategy.
 This sets out how we are aiming to move towards our mission to make ovarian cancer a survivable disease: through funding high quality and innovative scientific and clinical research.
 Funding research is the most effective way we will be able to have the biggest impact on improving survival rates for women with ovarian cancer.
 We have seen significant investment in breast cancer and prostate cancer research, which has delivered significant advances.
 We want to see these same for ovarian cancer.

 But before we delve into our new research ventures, this is what our expert researchers will be working on this year.

 Nationwide BriTROC-2 trial to find more effective treatments now up and running